SwiftKitz/Appz/README.md

 ## Highlights

 + __Web Fallback Support:__<br />
-In case the app can't open the external application, it will fallback to a web URL that is guaranteed to succeed by opening the browser.
+In case the app can't open the external application, it will fall-back to a web URL that is guaranteed to succeed by opening the browser.

-+ __Cleanly Separates App Specs:__<br />
++ __Isolated App Specs:__<br />
 It was crucial to make sure the library can scale as the number of supported apps increase.
 Therefor, each supported app is implemented in isolation in a separate file.

 + __Full Autocomplete Support__: